 With this in mind; here are three culprits that we could turn our attention to in 2020.

 Meetings are essential for enabling collaboration, creativity, and innovation.
 They can foster relationships and ensure information exchange and alignment.
 They can provide real value.

 However, poorly executed meetings & excessive meetings come at a high cost which is paid for by reducing productivity, focus, and engagement.

 With the average office worker spending more than one day every week on meetings, addressing the waste of hours resulting from ineffective and inefficient meetings could be the single biggest boost to productivity for any organization.

-I recently came across a survey conducted in 2016 which revealed that the average UK worker attends 3.7 meetings every week, spending one hour nine minutes preparing for each meeting and one hour 22 minutes actually attending them.
+I recently came across a survey conducted in 2016 which revealed that the average UK worker attends 3.7 meetings every week, spending one hour nine minutes preparing for each meeting and one hour 22 minutes attending them.

 If that’s not bad enough many office workers state that most meetings they attend are inefficient and could be shorter.

 Call me a skeptic but in the intervening 4 years, I haven’t seen a positive shift in this trend.